 Focused Skill Building: Case management is a crucial point of contact with shelter residents.
 Case managers ensure progress through all aspects of the shelter program through weekly one-on-one encounters with individuals.
 The ultimate goal is foster change through accountability and support, referrals and advocacy.
 Case managers help their clients make their goals reality.

 Relational Healing and Spiritual Development

 The heart of the My Father’s House program lies in the belief and practice that true healing, true change, can takes place best within community…through safe, healthy relationships.
-We are committed to My Father’s House being a Sacred Space, where the emotional and spiritual needs of our residents are met in relationship with us, and ultimately with Jesus.
+We are committed to My Father’s House being an environment where the emotional and spiritual needs of our residents are also met.

 Relational Healing: From administrative staff, to case managers and counselors, to clerical and maintenance staff or volunteers, we seek to engage with residents on a personal level.
 Staff and volunteer training and supervision focus on healthy boundaries as a priority.
 We seek to create a safe space, safe relationships, where clients can look honestly at their own hurts, habits and hang-ups.
 We work tirelessly to achieve that level of trust with our residents, and are committed foremost to do no harm.